JosephTLyons/Track-Notes-1/README.md

 * 64 bit for Mac 10.6+: VST, AU

 # Note:
 * I've only been able to test in GarageBand, Reaper, and Mixbus.
 I've documented the known issues below in those DAWs.
 Outside of those DAWs, I can't guarantee Track Notes will work properly.
 If you encounter an issue, please message email me.
 I'll try to obtain the DAW and figure the bugs out.
-I had one user comment that Logic is working fine, but that there may be issues in Studio One.
-Please let me know of your experience.

 ## Changelog:

 ### June X, 2017 - v1.0.1
 * Fixed formatting issue with timestamps that included times above 60 minutes.
+* Images now load in the center of the screen, instead of the upper left-hand corner.

 ### June 5, 2017 - v1.0.0
 * Initial Release